 When adopting materials, faculty have typically endured a manual, time-consuming process of researching and choosing their textbooks, often managing this through spreadsheets and multiple vendors, a recipe for confusion and inefficiency.

 For faculty, online bookstores offer an easy, streamlined portal for all their course material choices, streamlining the process and exposing new course material options that may be hidden by siloed, competing publishers.

 With online bookstores, future-focused universities embrace the fact that students are used to shopping online and visiting a retail store may be outside the norm for students.
 By meeting students where they are, online bookstores can also integrate students’ course lists, financial aid details, and preferred payment methods, creating a personalized shopping experience the students are accustomed to, just like ordering through Uber or Postmates.

 Online bookstores aren’t just more relevant to today’s students, they’re more streamlined, too.
-Through integrations with a university LMS, it’s easy for students to register for a class, understand the requirements, and order course materials.
-Through these integrations with university systems, students also gain the ability to pay for course materials with financial aid, a unique benefit that online sources can’t offer.
+Through integrations with a university SIS and LMS, it’s easy for students to register for a class, understand what's required, and order course materials.
+Through these integrations with back-end systems, students can also gain the ability to pay for course materials with financial aid directly through the platform.

 Plus, with a centralized eLibrary, students can access digital course materials from multiple publishers, an advantage that prevents students from having to find and order from multiple sites.

 Managed online bookstores lead to greater cost savings

 As textbook affordability has become a major challenge for higher ed institutions, many students resort to shopping for lower cost course materials from online sources—or, for 7 in 10 students, they didn’t purchase a portion of their course materials at all, impacting their success.